The distinctive graduate business program offers international consulting experiences while learning about conducting business in other cultures.

 Award-winning faculty member understands the need for faculty to communicate to very busy students "in efficient, understandable manner."

 From Collette's first alumni hire in 1992, the company saw the star power present in so many Bryant alumni who "fit our culture of positive attitude and conscientious work ethic perfectly."

-Twice named one of the Top 100 Most Influential People in the Accounting Profession, Almonte is the go-to expert when cities, towns, and even the state pension system are in financial trouble.
+Twice named one of the Top 100 Most Influential People in the Accounting Profession, Almonte is the go-to expert when pension systems are in financial trouble.

 Lessons learned at Bryant created the foundation for a resume now filled with senior leadership positions.
 She currently is chief of staff and director of external affairs in the U.S. Office of Personnel Management.

 The new four-course part-time program reinforces Bryant’s growing strength in analytics, often referred to as “big data.”

 Joseph R. Beretta ’78 MBA lives by a simple, yet significant, credo: Always be honest with everyone in your business and professional life, and stay close to your family.

 Christiana Bardsley ’13, ’14 MBA, Assistant Professor Eileen Kwesiga reflect on benefits of consulting project: a business plan for a guesthouse to benefit the organization.

 The new president/COO of Care New England is a savvy businesswoman with more than 30 years of experience in a hospital setting.